nikbearbrown/Causal-Inference/README.md

 # Causal Inference

-**Title:**
-**Foundations of Causal Inference: From Hume to Modern Statistical Methods**

----

-## **Summary of Concepts and Equations**
+## What is Causal Inference

-This text explores the evolution of causal inference, from David Hume’s philosophical principles to modern statistical methods, emphasizing randomized experiments, observational studies, and counterfactual reasoning.
+The following explores the evolution of causal inference, from David Hume’s philosophical principles to modern statistical methods, emphasizing randomized experiments, observational studies, and counterfactual reasoning.
 It distinguishes between different conceptions of causation and highlights the progression of causal inference methodologies in statistics.

 ### **1. Hume’s Conception of Causation**
 David Hume (1740) proposed three criteria for causation: